 Leonid Nikolayev We are arrested because of our protest art actions.
 The present Russian radical right-wing authorities felt an ideological threat in our left-wing innovative art.

-Oleg Vorotnikov The corrupt, dirty cops started hunting for us after our action Dick Captured by KGB, in which we painted a huge phallus—65 m high, 27 m across—on the Liteiny drawbridge in St. Petersburg.
-As the bridge opened, the erect dick weighing 4 thousand tons menacingly showed a massive “Fuck you!” to a building directly opposite the headquarters of the KGB’s successors, the Federal Security Service.
+Oleg Vorotnikov The corrupt, dirty cops started hunting for us after our action Dick Captured by KGB, in which we painted a huge phallus—65 meters high and 27 meters across—on the Liteiny drawbridge in St. Petersburg.
+As the bridge opened, the erect dick weighing four thousand tons menacingly showed a massive “Fuck you!” to a building directly opposite the headquarters of the KGB’s successors, the Federal Security Service.

 Alexei Plutser-Sarno Dick Captured by KGB was not just a “fuck you” to the corrupted authorities, but a mocking parody of a fascist Russia’s vertical power structure.
 The great protest strength of all Russia’s people was concentrated in that dick, attacking the authorities who systematically violate the human rights and freedoms.